The Ultimate List Of Restaurants Owned By Professional Athletes

 Photo: Courtest of Arnold Palmer’s Restaurant

-Now that the storm has passed, who wants to spend more time in their home cooking?Get out of the house and check out one of the many athlete-owned food joints across the country.
+They say that the night before Thanksgiving is the most popular night for eating out.
+The fridge is full of food you can’t eat yet and no one is in the mood to do dishes when you have to start stuffing birds at 4:00 a.m.Well, maybe tonight you could even eat at one of these establishments founded by (or at least in business with) one of your favourite sports heroes.

-From fine dining, to take out BBQ, many pro athletes have taken their success from the playing field to the restaurant business.
+From fine dining, to take out BBQ joints, many pro athletes have taken their success from the playing field to the restaurant business.

 Whether you want a classy evening out or a place to watch the game, you can find it under the name of your favourite pro athlete.